covcom/300CEM/Week_06_Data_persistence/README.md

 Now we have finished database insertion.
 The rest of the CRUD operation follow exactly the same routes.
 With the help of [the official documentation of SQLiteDatabase class] (https://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html), try to implement 'read', 'update' and 'delete'.

 ## Lab 3 Advanced topics

+### Free online tutorial

+You should be really careful with free online tutorials, as some may contain out-of-date or even incorrect information.
+One example is the SharedPreferences example on [TutorialsPoint](http://www.tutorialspoint.com/android/android_shared_preferences.htm) that still shows MODE_WORLD_READABLE and MODE_WORLD_WRITEABLE, both of which were [deprecated in API level 17](http://developer.android.com/reference/android/content/Context.html#MODE_WORLD_READABLE).
+In general, TutorialsPoint is a good website.
+But for this particular case at least it's not very helpful.

 ### Array data using SharedPreferences